Stoupy51/LifeSteal/README.md

 - ➗ Half hearts mode is disabled (hearts are tracked in whole numbers)
 - 🚫 Players are banned when falling below the minimum heart limit

-These settings can be customized using the following commands (requires operator permissions):
+Alternatively, settings can be customized manually using the following commands (requires operator permissions):
 - ⬆️ `scoreboard players set MAX_HEARTS life_steal.data 20` (Maximum of 20 hearts)
 - ⬇️ `scoreboard players set MIN_HEARTS life_steal.data 1` (Minimum number of hearts a player can have, default is 1)
 - 🔄 `scoreboard players set REVIVED_HEARTS life_steal.data 4` (Amount of hearts to respawn with when revived)